Houston Car Accident Attorneys

 Unfortunately, these types of accidents are difficult and sometimes near impossible to investigate due to the severe charring.
-If the accident was caused by a defect in the fuel system, our firm is prepared to investigate other vehicles of that make and model in order to determine if there were defects.
-Our firm takes investigations very seriously and will begin quickly in order to make sure that no evidence gets ignored.
+If a defect in the fuel system caused the accident, our firm is prepared to investigate other vehicles of that make and model to determine if there were defects.
+Our firm takes investigations very seriously and will begin quickly to make sure that no evidence gets ignored.

 Investigation should begin immediately o ensure that your attorney is uncovering every source of liability.
 Burned vehicles, even if they were not completely burned, deteriorate rapidly by way of corrosion.
 Preserving the evidence is a vital component to the effectiveness of your case.
 Witness testimony is also crucial when investigating car accident fires.
 A witness will be able to describe the fire, which could help indicate the cause.
 Was the fire black?
 Was it thick smoke?
 Was there a flashback?
 Answers to all of these questions are incredibly important to a case.